 Hopefully, you're a small business owner that offers—or is preparing to offer—your employees a 401(k) plan.
-If you don’t have a current a plan, check out how Human Interest can help make retirement investment a benefit that you provide to your employees.
+If you don’t have a current a plan, check out how our 401(k) solution can help make retirement investment a benefit that you provide to your employees.
 Once you have a plan in place, make sure your workforce takes advantage of the opportunity to save for their retirement by participating in the 401(k).

 This article explores average 401(k) participation rates, the factors that contribute to those rates, and what you can do to increase participation rates among your employees.

 What are average 401(k) participation and contribution rates?

 Information from the U.S. Department of Labor (DOL) indicates that about 33% of eligible workers don’t participate in their employer's retirement investment plan.

 When it comes to contribution amounts, investments made by employees don’t differ much based on the size of the business:

 Large companies: Employees working at large companies contributed an average of $4,331 per year to their defined contribution plans in 2006 and had an average plan balance of $36,662.

 Small businesses: Employees working at small companies contributed an average of $4,474 per year to their defined contribution plans in 2006 and had an average plan balance of $32,058.